Stable nickel production in Type Ia supernovae: A smoking gun for the progenitor mass?: Impact of mixing on nebular [Ni ] lines

-Macroscopic mixing in \sneia\ occurs during the deflagration phase of 3D \mch\ delayed-detonation models, due to rising bubbles of buoyant hot nuclear ash and downward mixing of nuclear fuel \citep[e.g.,][]{Seitenzahl/etal:2013}.
+Macroscopic mixing in \sneia\ occurs during the deflagration phase of 3D \mch\ delayed-detonation models, due to rising bubbles of buoyant hot nuclear ash and downward mixing of nuclear fuel \citep[e.g.][]{Seitenzahl/etal:2013}.
 In the innermost ejecta, stable IGEs can be transported outwards while \nifs\ synthesized at higher velocities is mixed inwards.
 As a result, there is no radial chemical segregation between stable IGEs and \nifs-rich layers as in the 1D \mch\ models studied here.
-While it is not possible to simulate such macroscopic mixing in 1D, where the composition is fixed at a given radial/velocity coordinate, various numerical techniques have been developed to approximate this and other multi-dimensional effects \cite[see, e.g.,][]{Duffell:2016,Zhou:2017,Mabanta/Murphy:2018,Mabanta/etal:2019,Dessart/Hillier:2020}.
+While it is not possible to simulate such macroscopic mixing in 1D, where the composition is fixed at a given radial (or velocity) coordinate, various numerical techniques have been developed to approximate this and other multi-dimensional effects \cite[see e.g.][]{Duffell:2016,Zhou:2017,Mabanta/Murphy:2018,Mabanta/etal:2019,Dessart/Hillier:2020}.

-Instead, a commonly-used expedient in 1D consists in homogenizing the composition in successive mass shells by applying a running boxcar average \citep[e.g.,][]{Woosley/etal:2007,Dessart/etal:2014b}.
-In this approach the mixing is both macroscopic (material is effectively advected to larger/lower velocities) and microscopic (the composition is completely homogenized within each mass shell at each step of the running average).
-The method is convenient but results in unphysical composition profiles that affect the spectral properties \citep[e.g.,][]{Dessart/Hillier:2020}.
+Instead, a commonly used expedient in 1D consists in homogenizing the composition in successive mass shells by applying a running boxcar average \citep[e.g.][]{Woosley/etal:2007,Dessart/etal:2014b}.
+In this approach, the mixing is both macroscopic (material is effectively advected to larger and lower velocities) and microscopic (the composition is completely homogenized within each mass shell at each step of the running average).
+The method is convenient but results in non-physical composition profiles that affect the spectral properties \citep[e.g.][]{Dessart/Hillier:2020}.
 We note that numerical diffusion causes some level of microscopic mixing even in 3D simulations.